Delirious (wrestler): Return to Impact Wrestling / TNA (2022–2023)

-Major League Wrestling (2022-present)
+Major League Wrestling (2022)

 On October 30, 2022, Delirious made his Major League Wrestling Debut at Fightland, teaming with Mini Abismo Negro he was defeated by Microman and Lince Dorado.

-He now works as a producer for MLW.
+Personal life

+On November 14, 2023, Johnston married former ROH Women of Honor competitor Mandy Leon.
+On July 18, 2024 it was announced that Delirious & his wife Mandy Leon are expecting a baby.